 Photo Credit: Lucigerma / Shutterstock

-However, as the economy has acclimated, homeowners are facing new challenges.
-Inflation has become a significant concern, with the costs of essential goods and services, including housing, on the rise.
-Already near all-time highs, home prices continue to climb, making it increasingly difficult for many households to afford their mortgage payments.
-Moreover, rising insurance costs are adding additional financial pressure, stretching household budgets thin and raising concerns about the sustainability of homeownership.
+Homeowners across the U.S. are facing mounting financial pressures as inflation has driven up the costs of essential goods and services, including housing.
+With home prices remaining near all-time highs, it is increasingly difficult for many households to afford their mortgage payments and property taxes.
+Rising insurance costs add further strain to this situation, stretching budgets thin and raising concerns about the sustainability of homeownership.

 Composition of U.S. Household Debt